Comp4711Giants/NFLPredictor/README.md

 # NFLPredictor
 Web app that predicts the outcome of New York Giants games.

+Modified by James